learn-co-curriculum/rails-form_for-on-edit-readme/README.md

 ## Difference between `form_for` and `form_tag`

-The differences between `form_for` and `form_tag` are subtle, but important, below is a basic breakdown of the differences, we'll start with talking about them at a high level perspective and then get into each one of the aspects on a practical/implemetation basis:
+The differences between `form_for` and `form_tag` are subtle, but important, below is a basic breakdown of the differences, we'll start with talking about them at a high level perspective and then get into each one of the aspects on a practical/implementation basis:

-* `form_for` binds itself to the model and automatically autofills the values for each attribute by simply calling the symbol
+* `form_for` binds itself to the model and automatically auto fills the values for each attribute by simply calling the symbol

 * `form_for` yields an object that you can use to generate your form elements